acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    How does uncertainty grow or shrink over time?
 ```

-> **BEGINNER'S NOTE:** Think of this like tracking a paper airplane.
+> **🟢 Beginner Tip:** Think of this like tracking a paper airplane.
 Right after you throw it, you're pretty sure where it will go.
 But as time passes, wind and other factors make your prediction less certain.

 #### 15.13.2 Bayesian Filtering Framework